Designing a Digital Gardening Experience

 Helping users understand what to do next

-Reducing effort in maintaining plant care routines
+Reducing effort in maintaining routines

 Making plant health visible and easy to interpret